Aranzaavila/python-project/README.md

 - Add more destinations and activities.
 - Include more weather types or filters (e.g., adventure destinations, family-friendly places).
 - Save user preferences and history for future sessions

+## Lisence
+This project is licensed under the MIT License.
+Feel free to use, modify, and share it as you like.

 ## Author
 Aranza Avila :)